jessica-dai/jessica-dai.github.io/research.md

 layout: default
 ---

 I’m interested in how individuals, groups, and AI systems might interact with each other, and the \{statistical, algorithmic, ...\} questions that such interactions raise.
 I think of theory as (i) a means to provide tools for addressing such problems, and (ii) a language for understanding these ideas at a conceptual level.
 I’m especially excited when technical work can be informed by perspectives from sociology, political theory, philosophy, and other humanistic disciplines.
+See also [Google Scholar](https://scholar.google.com/citations?hl=en&user=56vtsXMAAAAJ&view_op=list_works&sortby=pubdate){:target="_blank"}

 _much love to everyone I've gotten to work with_ 🙂